alex-patterson-webdev/doctrine-query-filter/README.md

 ### Query Filters

-Query filters are objects that implement `Arp\DoctrineQueryFilter\Filter\QueryFilterInterface` and are used apply specific filtering on the `$queryBuilder` passed to the `QueryFilterManager`.
+Query filters are objects that implement `Arp\DoctrineQueryFilter\Filter\QueryFilterInterface` and are used to apply specific filtering on the `$queryBuilder` passed to the `QueryFilterManager`.

 To avoid the need to construct many query filter objects, we can define our filter criteria using array configuration.